National Influenza Activity:

-Outpatient Illness - ILI Net: Visits to health care providers for influenza-like illness (ILI) decreased from 7.0% last week to 5.8% this week.
-All regions remain above their baselines.
+Outpatient Illness - ILI Net: Visits to health care providers for influenza-like illness (ILI) increased from 5.6% last week to 6.4% this week.
+All regions are above their baselines.

-Outpatient Illness- ILINet Activity Map: The number of jurisdictions experiencing high ILI activity increased to 37 this week compared to 28 last week.
+Outpatient Illness- ILINet Activity Map: The number of jurisdictions experiencing high ILI activity decreased from 40 last week to 37 this week.

-Geographic Spread of Influenza: The number of jurisdictions reporting regional or widespread influenza activity increased to 50 this week compared to 48 last week.
+Geographic Spread of Influenza: The number of jurisdictions reporting regional or widespread influenza activity decreased from 50 last week to 49 this week.

-Influenza-associated Hospitalizations: The overall hospitalization rate for the season increased to 14.6 per 100,000.
-This is similar to what has been seen at this time during recent seasons.
+Influenza-associated Hospitalizations: The overall cumulative hospitalization rate for the season increased to 67.3 per 100,000.

-Pneumonia and Influenza Mortality: The percentage of deaths attributed to pneumonia and influenza is 5.8% which is below the epidemic threshold.
+Pneumonia and Influenza Mortality: The percentage of deaths attributed to pneumonia and influenza is 7.4%, above the epidemic threshold of 7.3%.

-Influenza-associated Pediatric Deaths: Five new influenza-associated pediatric deaths occurring during the 2019-2020 season were reported this week.
-The total for the season is 32.
+Influenza-associated Pediatric Deaths: 6 influenza-associated pediatric deaths occurring during the 2019-2020 season were reported this week.
+The total for the season is 155.